jonshamir/frog-dataset/README.md

 # Frog Dataset
-Dataset of frogs on a white background for ML experiments
+Dataset of 7796 frog images on a white background for ML experiments

 ![Sample](sample.png?raw=true "Sample Images")